cchurch/api-docs/source/includes/_api_poll.md

 Poll is a stateful request for updates any time a matching event occurs within the service.
 The initial Poll request is a POST (Default GET with [WebSocket](#websocket-polling)) with a Json-formatted body indicating the resources to track.
 Resources that are video, pre, and thumbnail automatically register the API caller to their respective events.
 However, resource type ‘event’ requires the API caller to tell the API what events to listen for

-Each object consists of an id element and a list of resource types to be monitored.
+Each object consists of an ID element and a list of resource types to be monitored.
 The POST transaction receives and immediately responds with a Json-formatted body indicating the current timestamp for all requested resources.
 The response also includes a cookie, which can be used to track changes to the indicated resources via GET transaction

 ### Response Resource Types